kagrawal/file_upload/README.md

 	* Number of words in the file
 	* Top 5 words in the file
 4. "Main" page which lists all of the files that have been uploaded so far and/or are in the process of being uploaded.
-5. Linking in the browse page to bring up the view for that file.
+5. Linking in the main page to bring up the view to show the details of the file.

 ##Pre-requisites:
 * express:2.5.8